 With the demands of the practice overshadowing his family life, McCulloch joined a practice 40 miles away in Jasper, Alabama.
 It was a move that served the family well, allowing McCulloch and his wife Cathy to raise three successful children.

 After 23 years in Jasper, McCulloch’s original partners retired and an opportunity arose in Fairhope at Bay Medical Family Practice to work with an old friend and medical school classmate, Randy Hall.

 Board certified in both family practice and geriatric medicine, these days, instead of delivering babies, McCulloch is focusing on helping the elderly.
 In addition to his practice at Bay Medical, he is medical director at the William F. Green State VA Home, The Brennity at Fairhope, The Brennity at Daphne, and Community Hospice of Baldwin County.
-McCulloch is also a volunteer faculty member of The University of South Alabama College of Medicine and UAB School of Medicine.
+McCulloch also teaches resident physicians at the Thomas Hospital Internal Medicine Residency program and is also a volunteer faculty member of The University of South Alabama College of Medicine and UAB School of Medicine.

-In his downtime, he and Cathy enjoy fly-fishing, travel, and spending time with their two grandchildren.
+In his downtime, he and Cathy enjoy fly-fishing, travel, and spending time with their four grandchildren.